-Filing Fee - Cash or check payments made out to the City of Minneapolis Mayor - \$500 City Council - \$250 Board of Estimate and Taxation - \$100 Park and Recreation Board - \$100
+Filing Fee - Cash or check payments made out to the City of Minneapolis School Board - \$20.00

 Petitions Requirements

 Candidates may present a petition with the signatures of eligible voters in lieu of the filing fee.
 (M.S.205.13, subd.
 4; 204B.11).
 Within 24 hours of submitting a petition, candidates will be notified by election officials whether they have achieved enough eligible signatures to have their name placed on the ballot.